bytemare/secure_socket/NOTES.md

 - General

   - [x] General clean-up.
-  - [x] ability to manage command line arguments : parsing, validating and adapt code to handle it : ipc_options.
+  - [x] ability to manage command line arguments : parsing, validating and adapt code to handle it : ipc_parameters.
   - [x] corrected a buffer overflow vulnerability : macro for maximal length of script name was wrong

 - Sockets